JTSDK/jtsdk64-tools-msys2/README.md

 ## Building Hamlib

-At the time of the writing, the build script is hard coded to use **Qt version 5.12.2 and Mingw64 Tools GCC version 7.3.0**.
+At the time of this writing, the build script is hard coded to use **Qt version 5.12.2 and Mingw64 Tools GCC version 7.3.0**.
 As additional versions of Qt are validated, they will be added as options.